gfxfundamentals/threejsfundamentals/README.md

 This is included if and only if it exists.
 I'd strongly prefer not to have to use it.
 In particular I don't want people to get into arguments about fonts but basically it's a way to choose the fonts per language.
-You should set the variables that are absolutely needed.
+You should only set the variables that are absolutely needed.
 Example

 ```css